ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4771_fall_25/index.md

 and has enjoyed tremendous success, e.g., [playing the game of Go](https://www.nature.com/articles/nature16961) and [training ChatGPT](https://chat.openai.com/auth/login).
 This course is designed to cover basic but important ideas of RL, as well as milestone papers in deep RL if time permits.

+## News
+- There will be no lecture on Labor Day

 ## Logistics

 - Instructor: [Shangtong Zhang](/)